 4. Fill The Shoes With Dry Newspaper

-It will grab all the water, moisture with a few specks of dust from the shoes inside and outside without hitting the shape of the boot.
+It will grab all the water, and moisture with a few specks of dust from the shoes inside and outside without hitting the shape of the boot.
 Therefore, in one way it helps to peel leather.

-On the other hand, absorb all the water that gets inside and stuck in the toe box, for instance, and other parts of the shoes.
+On the other hand, absorb all the water that gets inside and is stuck in the toe box, for instance, and other parts of the shoes.